logto-io/docs/docs/docs/references/resources/README.md

 ### 3. API resource request

-Client request for the API resource with `access_token` provided as Authorization header.
+Client sent a request to the API resource with `access_token` provided in the Authorization header.
 Audience info and token expiration time are encoded in the encrypted `access_token`.

 ```bash
 GET https://logto.dev/api/users